-Almost Certain 5 Medium Risk High Risk Extreme Risk Extreme Risk Extreme Risk Likel 4 Medium Risk High Risk High Risk Extreme Risk Extreme Risk PROBABILITY Possibl e 3 Low Risk Medium Risk High Risk High Risk Extreme Risk i ii Unlikel y 2 Low Risk Low Risk Medium Risk High Risk Extreme Risk Rare 1 Low Risk Low Risk Medium Risk High Risk Extreme Risk 1 Insignificant IMPACT 2 Minor 3 Moderate 4 Major 5 Catastrophic

-Sample Indicators for RCB Risk Measurement Impact People Financial Loss Reputation Processes /Technology Regulatory /Compliance External Events (Client Retention) 1 Insignificant One (1) non-key staff member not available or leaves RCB.
-Up to 10,000 GHS Less than 2% of the Clients leave RCB.
-One (1) process disrupted slightly Little or no impact Less than 4% of the Clients are affected.
+Almost Certain 5 Medium Risk High Risk Extreme Ris k Extreme Risk Extreme Risk Likel y 4 Medium Risk High Risk High Risk Extreme Risk Extreme Risk PROBABILITY Possibl e 3 Low Risk Medium Risk High Risk High Risk Extreme Risk PRO BABILITY PR Unlikel y 2 Low Risk Low Risk Medium Ris k High Risk Extreme Risk - Dava Indicators 1 2 Rare Unlikely Once per >3years Once within 2-3 years are ē 1 Low Risk Low Risk Medium Ris k High Risk Extreme Risk 3 Possible Once a Year a13 Rare 4 Likely Once a Quarter - 1 2 3 4 5 5 Almost Cer tain Every Month Insignificant Minor Moderat e Major Catastrophic 6 mnlo Indias tore IMPACT k Measuremen + Impact People Financia • eputati Processes /Techn Regulatory /Compliance External Events (Client Retention) 1 Insignificant One (1) non-key staff member not available or leaves RCB. ,000 GHS an 2% of the ave RCB.
+One (1) process dis rupted slightly Little or no impact Less than 4% of the Clients are affected.
 2 Minor Some non-key staff members not available or leave RCB.
-From 10,000 GHS to 20,000 GHS Between 2% and 5% of the Clients Leave RCB.
-Several processes disrupted, recovery easily possible.
-Routine regulatory finding Between 4% and 10% of the Clients are affected.
+2% and 5% of ts Leave RCB.
+Several processe recovery easily pos and the second Routine regulatory finding Between 4% and 10% of the Clients are affected.
 3 Moderate Two (2) key staff members of the same department not available or leave the RCB.
-From 50,000 GHS to 100,000 GHS Between 5% and 10% of the Clients leave RCB Several processes disrupted heavily, recovery possible but takes time and is noticed outside by the Customers.
-Targeted regulator scrutiny or investigation Between 10% and 20% of the Clients are affected.
+From 50, 100,000 5% and 10% of ts leave RCB Several processe heavily, recovery takes time and is n by the Customers.
+Targeted regulatory scrutiny or investigation Between 10% and 20% of the Clients are affected.
 4 Major More than five (5) key staff members not available or leave RCB.
-Between 10% and 25% of the Clients leaves RCB Between 10% and 25% of the Clients Leave RCB Several processes disrupted very heavily, recovery hardly possible but takes considerable time; negative consequences for customers/stakeholders.
-Sustained regulator scrutiny and/or significant fines and /or formal undertaking Between 20% and 50% of the Clients are affected.
-5 Catastrophic The full management team is not available or leaves RCB.
-More than 25% of the Clients leave RCB More than 25% of the Clients leave RCB Several processes disrupted very heavily, recovery is not possible anymore and/or takes too much time in the sense that the consequences are serious for customers/stakeholders.
-Suspension or loss of license More than 50% of the Clients are affected.
+25% of etween 10% and Between 10% and % of the Clients the Clients Leave F aves RCB Several processes disrupted very heavily; recovery hardly possible but takes considerable time; negative consequences for customers/stakeholders.
+Sustained regulatory scrutiny and/or significant fines and /or formal undertaking Between 20% and 50% of the Clients are affected.
+5 Catastrophic The full management team is not available or leaves RCB. n 25% of the eave RCB Several processes heavily, recovery is anymore and/or ta time in the ser consequences are customers/stakehol s not possible kes too much se that the serious for Suspension or loss of license More than 50% of the Clients are affected.

-ANNEX 5: SAM ANNEX 5: SAMPLE KEY RISK INDICATORS TRACKING TEMPLATE KEY RISK INDICATORS Definition Risk Appetite (Based on 3X3 Matrix) Actual Risk Level Trend Action PAR >30 The value of all loans outstanding with one or more installments of principal past due more than 30 days as part of the total loan portfolio.
-L:<5% M:>5%, <10% H:>10% 8.5% Medium 1 Training loan officers regarding recent incident; adjustment remuneration; surprise audits Staff Turnover The number of employees that leave the organization as part of the total number of employees on the payroll.
-L:<2%,<5% M:>5%, <8% M:<2% H:>8% 7.0% Medium Start to conduct exit interviews; staff satisfaction survey MIS/IT Availability Ability of an MIS service to perform its agreed function when required as part of the day's working hours L:<95% M:>90%, <95% H:<90% 92% Low - Keep monitoring to be sure that controls are effective % of Retail (Petty Trader) Loans Amount of retail loans as part of total amount of outstanding loans.
-L:<30% M:>30%, <50% H:>50% 60% High • Stop disbursing retail (petty trader) loans; increase monitoring of existing loans; increase lending to other segments; brief loan officers on the risks.
+LE KET RISK INDICAT KEY RISK INDICATORS Definition Risk Appetite (Based on 3X3 Matrix) Actual Risk Level Trend Action PAR >30 The value of all loans outstanding with one or more instalments of principal past due more than 30 days as part of the total loan portfolio.
+L:<10% M:>10%, <20% H:>20% 8.5% Medium 1 Training loan officers regarding recent incident; adjustment remuneration; surprise audits Staff Turnover The number of employees that leave the organization as part of the total number of employees on the payroll.
+L:<2%, <5% M:>5%, <8% M:<2% H:>8% 7.0% Medium Start to conduct exit interviews; staff satisfaction survey MIS/IT Availability Ability of an MIS service to perform its agreed function when required as part of the day's working hours.
+L:<95% M:>90%, <95% H:<90% 92% Low Keep monitoring to be sure that controls are effective % of Retail (Petty Trader) Loans Amount of retail loans as part of total amount of outstanding loans.
+L:<30% M:>30%, <50% H:>50% 60% High ₽ Stop disbursing retail (petty trader) loans; increase monitoring of existing loans; increase lending to other segments; brief loan officers on the risks.